spacebeam/research/web/torchup.org/content/pages/rules.md

 - Gas walk (in all cases including: to get through blocked entrances or ramps; to attack any units)

+Bad mannered in game behavior is discouraged, but not forbidden.

 Bot names can only contain alphanumeric characters with no spaces, e.g. "ExampleBot", not "Example bot".

 Bots are not allowed play random race, bots must choose and stay one race for the entire event.

 The `bwapi-data/read/` and `bwapi-data/write/` folders for participating bots will be cleared after testing.
 Every bot’s `bwapi-data/read/` and `bwapi-data/write/` folders will be empty at the start of the competition.
 Entries are not allowed to submit files for their bot to read from `bwapi-data/read/`.
 If your bot needs static files such as configuration files or pre-trained data, please ensure you bot reads such files from the `bwapi-data/AI/` folder, not from the `bwapi-data/read/` folder.
 The purpose of the `bwapi-data/read/` folder is for reading data that your bot previously wrote during earlier games in this competition.

+Bots might be used to play against humans in show-matches using Game Speed slider in the game lobby set to “Normal”, i.e. LF3

+The bot submissions from the authors, the bot binaries plus any initial configuration/pre-trained data that was actually used during the competition, replays, read/write folders, detailed game results table and summary tables/charts etc will be published but not until after the organizers are ready after their submission deadline.

 If you copy other bots or use IP/files/source code/logic/techniques etc from other bots, you must familiarize yourself with their licenses and ensure that you are not infringing their licenses.
 Copying other bot(s) is allowed, so long as it does not infringe their licenses and so long as you modify their logic or if you use/wrap it without modifying it and add some of your own logic on top of it.